 - The nodes consist of multiple keyspaces.
 One needs to find the faulty keyspace within the node.

 - The next step is finding out errors or defects in the source code.
 One can dry run the whole code or find out which part is faulty.

-- There may be changes in properties or versions leading to error.
-For mitigating this the user needs to script the source code according to the current properties.
+- There may be changes in properties or versions leading to errors.
+For mitigating this, the user needs to script the source code according to the current properties.

-- After having found the errors and the sources of errors, the next step is to fix them by debugging or fixing the error parts or writing the entire codes.
+- After finding the errors and the sources of errors, the next step is to fix them by debugging or fixing the errors or writing the entire code.